A Guide to Understanding, Downloading, and Following Our Routes

 If you’re using a smartphone to navigate, load the file into at least two different apps, in case you have any issues with your primary source of navigation.
 And make sure you have a backup cache battery, ideally in addition to a way of charging your device on the trail, whether it be a solar panel or dynamo driven.

 As for apps, we recommend Gaia GPS as your primary means of smartphone navigation.
 At $19.99 a year, it’s a well priced and reliable app.
 Although there are other good programs available, we’re pointing our readers towards Gaia as we’ve had excellent, longterm experience, particularly with iPhones.
-If Gaia offers more functionality than you need, MapOut (iPhone only)is an easy to use alternative with some very nice features: you can quickly drop markers to see both distances between parts of the route you’re following and a profile, and create reroutes on the fly.
+If Gaia offers more functionality than you need, MapOut (iPhone only) is an easy to use alternative with some very nice features: you can quickly drop markers to see both distances between parts of the route you’re following and a profile, and create reroutes on the fly.
 Maps are on the basic side, but they download quickly.

-We also highly recommend downloading a copy of the route into Ride With GPS’ own app (even if you don’t download the relevant maps), as this will allow you to access POIs and all their details, along with profiles, distances, and stats that can be seen on our embedded maps.
+We also highly recommend downloading a copy of the route into Ride With GPS’ own app (even if you don’t download the relevant maps), as this will guarantee you can access POIs and all their details, along with profiles, distances, and stats that can be seen on our embedded maps.

 Additionally, we recommend supplementing a specialist, paid navigation app like Gaia with a free, easy to learn one like Maps.me as a backup.
 Maps.me is a useful way of seeing major road arteries around the route; these can serve as bailout option in a technical or medical emergency.

 If traveling solo, we’d always advise forwarding a track of your intended route to a friend or relative, and considering the likes of SPOT Tracker too.